 Cleaning the floor will depend on whether it’s concrete or hardwood.
 So, we’ll start with cleaning a concrete floor just after carpet removal:

 For small jobs, use a handheld floor scraper.
 Sharp blades on handheld floor scrapers effectively separate the concrete’s adhesive, allowing it to be quickly swept away.
+Remember to put on a pair of quality, all-around nitrile gloves to protect your hands from injury and irritation, especially when working with sharp objects and chemical products.

 Load a bucket of one gallon of water and a couple of squirts of dish soap.
 Mop the concrete floor thoroughly, wringing the mop out in between to avoid oversaturating the concrete foundation with water.
 If the water becomes too dirty, change it as you go.